kevinyang372/py-thumbnail/README.md

-# Py-thumbnail
+# Pythumbnail

-What is Py-thumbnail?
+What is Pythumbnail?
 ---------------------

-Py-thumbnail is a quick thumbnail creator for python codes.
+Pythumbnail is a quick thumbnail creator for python codes.
 You can get an overview of the available functions, for/while loops and if conditions without even running the code.

 Suppose you have the following python file: